janosh/matbench-discovery/site/src/routes/contribute/+page.md

 - the exact code in the script that launched the run, and
 - which versions of dependencies were installed in the environment your model ran in.

-This information can be very useful for someone looking to reproduce your results or compare their model to yours i.t.o. computational cost.
-We therefore strongly recommend tracking all runs that went into a model submission to Matbench Discovery with WandB so that the runs can be copied over to our WandB project at <https://wandb.ai/janosh/matbench-discovery> for everyone to inspect.
-This also allows us to include your model in more detailed analysis found in the [SI]({homepage}/si).
+This information can be useful for others looking to reproduce your results or compare their model to yours i.t.o. computational cost.
+We therefore strongly recommend tracking all runs that went into a model submission with WandB so that the runs can be copied over to our WandB project at <https://wandb.ai/janosh/matbench-discovery> for everyone to inspect.
+This also allows us to include your model in some of the more detailed analysis found in the [SI]({homepage}/si).

 ## 😵‍💫 &thinsp; Troubleshooting